wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 # Getting Started with Bing Speech Recognition Service Library in C&#35; for .Net Windows
 With Microsoft Speech Recognition Service Library, your service can utilize the power of Microsoft Speech transcription cloud to convert spoken language to text.
 This service-to-service library works in real-time so your client app can send audio to servers in the cloud and start receiving partial recognition results back simultaneously and asynchronously.
 For client library API reference, see the [Microsoft Bing Speech SDK](https://cdn.rawgit.com/Microsoft/Cognitive-Speech-STT-Windows/master/docs/SpeechSDK/index.html).

-This article describes how to install, build, and run a C# example app, as well as the basic concepts for using the Bing Recognition Service Library.
+This article describes how to install, build, and run a C# example app, as well as basic concepts for using the Bing Recognition Service Library.

 ### Table of Contents
 *	[Install, Build, and Run the Example App](#Example)